Maribel Rodriguez Infant Teacher and Team Leader

-Jo-Ann Navarro Pre-Kindergarten/VPK Teacher and Team Leader/Curriculum Coordinator
+Jo-Ann Navarro Pre-Kindergarten/VPK Teacher-4EF Classroom and Team Leader/Curriculum Coordinator

 Mrs. Jo-Ann Navarro is the most senior PreK/VPK teacher at The Village ELC.
 She joined The Village teaching team in August 2001 and now serves as team leader, supervising seven Pre-Kindergarten/VPK teachers.
 Mrs. Navarro and her team have consistently achieved the highest VPK scores in the greater Brandon area.
 She has earned CDA and FCCPC credentials and is currently working on earning an AA in early childhood education.
 Mrs. Navarro’s additional duties at The Village include providing curriculum support and guidance to all teachers.
 One aspect of teaching that fulfills Mrs. Navarro is helping her students learn appropriate social and behavioral skills that will help them be successful in kindergarten.
 When she is not at school, Mrs. Navarro enjoys family time with husband and two children, Joanelle and Jayme.

 Debbie Garrigues Pre-Kindergarten/VPK Teacher – 4AB Classroom